3-2013 by Neil Richardson

 · The Park’s four playgrounds are still in use today.
 Some of the equipment still looks to be original.

-- It is thought the Pfaff and DeCharmes Streets were named after contractors.
+• It is thought that DeCharmes Street was named after contractors.

 (Above) map showing homes that are unaltered, slightley altered and completely changed (2014)